 Assembly

-For the belt, I used black yarn and made a chain of 21, and sewed it above row 10 on the body.
+For the belt, I used black yarn to make a chain of 21 and sewed it above row 10 on the body.
 Then use some yellow yarn and embroider the buckle on the belt.

-To add some finishing touches to Santa's coat, I used some white yarn and made a ch of 5, and sewed it vertically on the jacket.
+To add some finishing touches to Santa's coat, I used some white yarn to make a ch of 5 and sewed it vertically on the jacket.

 The pompom on the top of the hat was made using white yarn.
 I used a fork to make the pompom and it came out the perfect size!